mbaumer/us_hep_funding/docs/_states/LA.md

 <a name="LA-05"></a>
 [Back to top](#top)
 ## LA-05 -- Rep. Ralph Abraham (R)
+### Committees
+Ralph Abraham is the #15 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $969,000.00 in SC HEP grants.